Submit your work, meet writers and drop the ads. Become a member

 The city bleeds rust after the first heavy rain, the cracked concrete wearing away, each year offering a better foothold for the creeping jenny and the kuzdu's green.

-The thump of a loudspeaker pounds the southside, a heartbeat always present, popping up in this park on Thursday, this porch on Saturday, this festival Friday night.
+The thump of a loudspeaker pounds the southside, a heartbeat always present, popping up in this park on Thursday, that porch on Saturday, some festival Friday night.

 I don’t mind it at all.